Reliable Object Detection with 3-D LiDAR Multi-Layer Scanner

 The R2300 from Pepperl+Fuchs Impresses with its Precise Measuring Technology and Performance Tailored to its Application

-At the 2019 SPS trade fair in Nuremberg, Pepperl+Fuchs, the world's leading manufacturer of industrial sensors and sensor systems, was presenting the new R2300 multi-layer scanner.
+Pepperl+Fuchs, the world's leading manufacturer of industrial sensors and sensor systems, presents the R2300 multi-layer scanner.
 The sensor for 3-D object detection impresses by offering incredibly high measurement density: the compact and easy-to-integrate housing contains high-precision LiDAR laser measurement technology, which analyzes a total of four scan planes and can detect and measure the length, width, and height of objects.
 A number of innovative design features in the sensor ensure very high detection reliability and availability, even in demanding applications.